 The Story Of Jann Mardenborough

 Racing teams are looking to simulators as a cost-effective way to test and train their drivers.
-However, sim racing is also proving an effective method of spotting racing talent, as was the case with Nissan’s superstar Jann Mardenborough.
+However, sim racing is also proving an effective method of spotting racing talent, as was the case with Nissan’s superstar Jann Mardenborough (he’s even getting a movie based on his life – Gran Turismo – which is set to be released in 2023).

 Jann was the winner of the 2011 GT Academy competition, in which 90,000 entrants tested their racing skills on the popular PlayStation game Gran Turismo in a bid to move from virtual racing to the real thing.
 Nissan teamed up with PlayStation to create the tournament as a way of finding the next big talent in the racing world.

-Jann, after winning the competition, went on to race for Nissan at lots of different events, and still races for them to this day.
+Jann, after winning the competition, went on to race for Nissan at lots of different events, and he’s still used as a test driver for their Formula E team.
 He has won events in the GP3 racing series and the Super GT series as well.
 He has even competed in the 24 Hours of Le Mans, where he finished third in the LMP2 class on his debut appearance.

 How Simulators Are Used To Improve Racing Ability